As you explore our site, you may come across an unfamiliar word or term. We've developed a glossary that we hope will help you.

 Physician services – Health care services a licensed medical physician (M.D. – Medical Doctor or D.O. – Doctor of Osteopathic Medicine) provides or coordinates.

 Plan – A benefit your employer, union or other group sponsor provides to you to pay for your health care services.

 Point-of-Service (POS) – A prepaid health plan or insurance program that offers the convenience and comprehensive coverage of a managed benefits program by working with a primary care physician for maximum benefits, but also allowing a member to self-refer at a lower payment level of benefits as with the flexibility of a traditional benefits program.
 Sometimes referred to as self-referred option (SRO).

 Policyholder – The person or entity to which the insurance contract has been issued is a member of BCBSKS and is entitled to vote in person or by proxy at meetings of policyholders.

-Policyholder Meeting – An annual meeting of policyholders held on the second Thursday in May of each year at 8:30 a.m. at the corporation’s principal place of business at 1133 SW Topeka Boulevard, Topeka, Kansas, or at such other place as the Chairman of the Board of Directors might designate in a notice of meeting given to policyholders.
+Policyholder meeting – An annual meeting of policyholders held on the second Thursday in May of each year at 8:30 a.m. at the corporation’s principal place of business at 1133 SW Topeka Blvd., Topeka, KS, or at such other place as the Chairman of the Board of Directors might designate in a notice of meeting given to policyholders.
 Printed notice shall be sufficient notification.

 Preauthorization – A decision by your health insurer or plan that a health care service, treatment plan, prescription drug or durable medical equipment is medically necessary.
 Sometimes called prior authorization, prior approval or precertification.
 Your health insurance or plan may require preauthorization for certain services before you receive them, expect in an emergency.
 Preauthorization isn't a promise your health insurance or plan will cover the cost.